NewsAppsUMD/second-news-app-umd/docs/index.rst

         class Meta:
             database = db

-Let’s take it line-by-line to get an idea of what’s going on (or a-few-lines by a-few-lines).
+Let's take it line-by-line to get an idea of what's going on (or a-few-lines by a-few-lines).

 First off, you tell the app where to find the database and have Peewee read it.
 Then we tell Peewee about the notices table.

 We need to tell the model several things:

     * Its name.
-In this case, we’re calling it Notice, because it’s… a list of notices.
+In this case, we're calling it ZipMonth, because each row represents a month of notices for a zip code.
     * The columns and their datatypes.
 We also add a "unique=True" to the id column because no two values of that column are the same.
-    * The Meta class just makes explicit which database the notices table is in (we could use multiple databases) and the table name (in case we want to change it).
+    * The Meta class just makes explicit which database the zip_months table is in (we could use multiple databases) and the table name (in case we want to change it).

-Fire up the server if it isn't running and give your page a refresh to make sure you don’t have any typos or other little issues, and then we’ll charge ahead to actually using this model.
+Fire up the server if it isn't running and give your page a refresh to make sure you don't have any typos or other little issues, and then we'll charge ahead to actually using this model.

-We don’t know how to make our database talk to the web page yet, so we’re going to cheat a little bit.
-Let’s edit the /index route to make it print something out:
+We don't know how to make our database talk to the web page yet, so we're going to cheat a little bit.
+Let's edit the /index route to make it print something out:

 .. code-block:: python
     :emphasize-lines: 20